 Install the module using Pip.
 This requires that the initial setup step can be executed without importing the module.

 Pip Install Prior to Executing Script

-The module can be installed prior to running any script commands, but this requires an extra step and means that the script setup step only partly setup the environment.
+Install the module prior to running any script commands, this adds an extra step and consequently the script setup step only partly setup the environment.

 Copy Module File

 Copy the module implementation (bouillon.py) into your project and import it from the local file in your script.
-Consequently you will have to manually update the module or implement a way to push a new module version into multiple repositories.
+Consequently you will have to manually update the module or implement a way to push a new module version into your repository.

 Copy Module Source Into CLI file

 Copy the module implementation or the functionality you need into your cli file.
 While it is simple but even more inconvenient to keep the module functionality up to date.